Find Affordable College Courses

 Villanova, PA

-Villanova University ranked #7 on this year’s Most Popular Nursing Bachelor’s Degree Schools in Pennsylvania list.
-Villanova is a large private not-for-profit school located in the suburb of Villanova.
+Villanova University came in at #7 in this year’s edition of the Most Popular Nursing Bachelor’s Degree Schools in Pennsylvania ranking.
+Villanova is a fairly large private not-for-profit school located in the suburb of Villanova.

 Of the 223 students majoring in nursing at Villanova, 10% are male and 90% are female.